Toggle: English / Spanish

 The T3RU test measures the level of proteins that carry thyroid hormone in the blood.
 This can help your health care provider interpret the results of

-and blood tests.
-However, because the free T4 blood test is available, the T3RU test is rarely used anymore.
+Because tests called the free T4 blood test and TBG blood tests are now available, the T3RU test is rarely used these days.

 Resin T3 uptake; T3 resin uptake; Thyroid hormone-binding ratio

 Your provider will tell you if you need to stop taking any medicines before the test that may affect your test result.
 DO NOT stop taking any medicine without first talking to your provider.